Bill Clegg - photo by Mackenzie Stroh.

 In The End of the Day, Alice and Mo, Hap’s Syrian stepfather, differ in their ideas of chance and destiny.
 Mo says, “There are no accidents, no chance encounters.
 Only one plan, unfolding as it was always meant to be” (87).
 For Alice, everything “has been determined by happenstance and accident,” and she would not accept the notion of predetermined destiny.
 But Bill Clegg proves that it is people’s arrivals and exits into each other’s lives, what might determine the bliss and dooms of fortune and fate.
 At the end of the day, we yearn for and fear the same.
 Ultimately, we are all a “fluke of elements” interacting in worlds within worlds, that create our very own stories and their supervening allegories.
 May we be sprinkled with fairy dust falling softly over our lives and the places where we stand upon.

-Surprisingly, and deeply flattering, Clegg asked my feedback for the final revision of The End of the Day, specifically about Lupita’s experience as an immigrant, Latina, and fully bilingual.
-Bill's concern exposed his vulnerability as a writer, seeking ethos to rendering Lupita’s pathos genuinely and respectfully.
-I focused on syntactic and semantic accuracy, especially in names and cultural identities.
-Clegg rushed to send the final transmission including my name on the Acknowledgements page.
-Ironically, the copy editor mistyped my last name for the first hard cover edition—it was a poetic paradox.
+Surprisingly and deeply flattering, Clegg asked my feedback for the final revision of The End of the Day, specifically about Lupita's experience as an immigrant, Latina, and fully bilingual.
+Bill's concern exposed his vulnerability as a writer, seeking ethos to render Lupita's pathos genuinely and respectfully.
+I focused on syntactic and semantic accuracy, especially in names and cultural identities, and my eye caught other typos, so I bullet-pointed to his Fe de Erratas.
+Clegg rushed to send the final transmission, including my name on the Acknowledgements page.
+Ironically, the copy editor mistyped my last name for the first hardcover edition—it was a poetic paradox.

-Last Spring, I taught two literature courses via remote teaching.
+In the Spring of 2020, when the pandemic of the Novel Corona Virus 19 started, I began teaching two literature courses via Zoom.
 I chose Did You Ever Have a Family as the final reading for my students.
-Without exception, my students were delighted for this choice—it was the ideal book in the face of the uncertainty and grief brought by the Corona Virus 19 pandemic and the urgent civil unrest.
+Without exception, my students were grateful for this choice—it was the ideal book in the face of uncertainty and grief during these dire times of isolation and urgent civil unrest.
+Clegg's novel made it into my curriculum for English Literature courses taught in Summer and Fall 2020 and Winter, Spring and Summer of 2021, with students observing narrational voices, point of view, and character construction.
 June and Lydia taught my students that we should never relinquish hope, learn to forgive, and always cherish and love our family.
-At the end of the day, I’ve evolved as a teacher, and as a writer.
+At the end of the day, I've evolved as a teacher and as a writer.
 I am grateful for all Mr. Clegg.